learosema/a11y-basics/src/accessibility-is-independence.md

 title: Accessibility fundamentals
 background: /backgrounds/blue.svg
 layout: layouts/slide.njk
-variant: slide--centered
 ---
 # Accessibility is independence

 The web platform can make people with disabilities more independent.

 People with disabilities can do tasks from their computer on their own while otherwise in the physical world they would face barriers or are unable at all to accomplish these tasks.